 The Best Romantic Hotels in Chicago

-Chicago attracts couples with sophisticated style – romance here is mid-century glamour, experimental cocktails, and high concepts.
+Romantic getaways in Chicago are all about mid-century glamour, experimental cocktails, and high concepts.
 Enjoy a boat ride down the Chicago River, shop along the Magnificent Mile, or snag a seat in a cozy speakeasy.
-Ranging from science-themed digs to a hotel in a museum, you’ll be sure to impress your date with any stay from our curated list of these romantic hotels in Chicago.
+Ranging from science-themed digs to a hotel in a museum, you’ll be sure to impress your date with a stay at any one of these romantic hotels.

 Courtesy of Viceroy Chicago / Expedia

-The acid green lightning bolt slicing down the front of the Wit encapsulates its youthful vibe.
+The acid green lightning bolt slicing down the front of this romantic hotel in Chicago encapsulates its youthful vibe.
 Young – or young-at-heart – couples will appreciate these nightclub-inspired digs, where cadmium-yellow sofas add zing and alarm clocks can be programmed with the voices of Al Capone or Barack Obama.
 The screen-bedecked bar, ROOF, serves Instagrammable cocktails under bright lights.

 Eurostars Magnificent Mile

-Unfussy mid-century chic and dark wood paneling are the cornerstone of this sleek hotel among the buzzy bars and clubs of River North.
-Relax in the orchid-filled spa, which specializes in couples’ treatments.
-The highlight is the Duet package: a three-hour, side-by-side treatment of body scrubs, aromatherapy massages, and pedicures topped by a glass of sparkling wine.
-Don’t leave this hotel without sharing a seafood platter at the Portsmith restaurant.
+Unfussy mid-century chic and dark-wood paneling are the cornerstones of this sleek hotel among the buzzy bars and clubs of River North.
+Relax in the orchid-filled spa, which specializes in treatments for couples.
+The highlight is the Duet package – a three-hour, side-by-side treatment of body scrubs, aromatherapy massages, and pedicures topped by a glass of sparkling wine.
+Don’t leave this romantic hotel in Chicago without sharing a seafood platter at the Portsmith restaurant.

 Courtesy of Hotel EMC2 / Booking.com